Overwatch Universe Heroes

 - Hypocritical Humor: Indulges in this when she kills a Starcraft hero.Zarya: What is this, science fiction?!

 - Jack-of-All-Stats: Emphasis on the "stats" part.
-During a Heroes of the Storm match, characters are rated on five metrics: "Siege damage" done to buildings and minions, "Hero damage" done to other players, "EXP gained" on behalf of their team, "Healing or Shielding accomplished" for defensive characters, and "Damage soaked" for tanky characters.
+During a Heroes of the Storm match, characters are rated on five metrics: "Siege damage" done to buildings and minions, "Hero damage" done to other players, "EXP gained" on behalf of their team, "Healing or Shielding on people besides me" for defensive characters, and "Self-Healing" for tanky characters.
 Since most characters are DPS types, the game doesn't track their numbers for the last two; since a healer who can tank would be a Game-Breaker, most characters who have one of the last two don't also have the other.
 Zarya is one of only three characters in the entire game who gets rated on all five.
-(The others are Uther and Tyrael.)
+(The others are Uther and Tyrael; ETC and Yrel can join them if they take the right Talents.)

 - Mechanically Unusual Class: She has no crowd control whatsoever aside from her Heroic, and no way to force enemies to engage her in combat either.
 Unlike most other Support heroes who are primarily there to absorb damage or otherwise help their team from the backline, her role is to tank and deal damage right up front.